-No one should have to live with pests invading their space, so let’s take a look at what needs to be done.
+No one should live with pests invading their space, so let’s look at what needs to be done.
 From spiders and ants to rats and fleas, there are solutions out there that will help restore order in your home.
-With my guidance, we’ll find the right solution for you – one that brings back peace and comfort into your home once again.
+With my guidance, we’ll find the right solution for you – one that brings back peace and comfort into your home.

 Ants

-The first step in eliminating ant problems is pinpointing where they are getting inside the home.
-Look for any cracks and crevices around windowsills, baseboards, door frames, electrical outlets, etc., and seal up any openings with caulk or expandable foam insulation.
-Additionally, remove any outdoor sources of attraction such as pet food dishes left outside during summer months or piles of wood near the structure.
+The first step in eliminating ant problems is pinpointing where they get inside the home.
+Look for cracks and crevices around windowsills, baseboards, door frames, electrical outlets, etc., and seal up any openings with caulk or expandable foam insulation.
+Additionally, remove any outdoor sources of attraction, such as pet food dishes left outside during summer months or piles of wood near the structure.

 Spiders